Appledore Shipbuilders: History

 In August 2020, InfraStrata (owners of Belfast shipyard Harland and Wolff) bought the dormant shipyard for £7 million.
 The deal saw the shipyard renamed H&W Appledore.

 In July 2022, the shipyard won a £55 million contract to refit former Royal Navy mine-hunting ship which was expected to be passed to the Lithuanian navy in 2024.
-The contract became a casualty of the 2024 collapse of Harland & Wolff and in August 2025 the ship, under her new name Sūduvis (M55), was towed to Klaipeda for completion of the conversion.
+The contract became a casualty of the 2024 collapse of Harland & Wolff and in August 2025 the ship, under her new name Sūduvis (M55), was towed to Klaipėda for completion of the conversion.

+The yard, along with the rest of Harland and Wolff's assets, was acquired by Navantia UK in 2025.

 Ships built at Appledore

 The company built more than 350 vessels, including small and medium-sized military craft, bulk carriers, LPG carriers, superyachts, ferries, and oil-industry support vessels.
 Specific ships include: